 Is restroom cleaning in a hospital more important than in any other environment?
-The answer is an unequivocal “yes” and the reasons are manifold.
+In light of the recent scourge known as Covid 19 (Coronavirus), the answer is an unequivocal “yes” and the reasons are manifold.
 Read on to learn more about why every Pittsburgh and Western Pennyslvania hospital should engage professional deep-cleaning, ongoing restroom hygiene services, or contact our team today — (412) 462-5525

 First and foremost, due to transient visitors, the importance of ongoing hygiene control is more important than for any other commercial environment.
 Other sectors, such as schools, restaurants, offices and apartment complexes for the most part concern healthy occupants.
 While there is always the chance that individuals may report into work or class with some communicable illness, there is always the option to call in sick.